sutozan/Prob_Rob_Go2_FinalProject_2025/README.md

     ```

 ### D. Run Teleop (Terminal 4)
 To test the filter performance during movement, utilize the teleop feature to move the robot around.
-We suggets choosing linear motion (Press I)
+We suggets choosing linear motion (Press I).

 1.  **Source the environment:**
     ```bash